Charles Dantzig: Art

 Charles Dantzig's cultural interests are not limited to books.
 He is also a connoisseur of art, regularly contributing to arts and aesthetics reviews, working alongside artists such as Philippe Cognée and Antonio Segui.
 He inaugurated the Petit pan de mur jaune series at the Musée du Louvre in 2007, giving a presentation in front of Van Dyck's painting Les princes Charles-Louis et Rupert du Palatinat.
 He was an associate curator of the inaugural exhibition of the new Centre Pompidou museum in Metz, Chefs-d'œuvre?, where the Charles Dantzig Room explored the notion of the masterpiece in literature.

 Charles Dantzig contributes to musée d'Orsay's 2013-2014 "Masculin Masculin" exhibition on male nude with an essay on male nude in literature, "Le Grand Absent".
 He also wrote the foreword of Oscar Wilde - l'impertinent absolu, an exhibition about Oscar Wilde at the Petit Palais, in Paris.

+In 2025, Charles Dantzig created the ‘Un seul art’ collection for Grasset, co-published with the Centre Pompidou.
+During the five years that the Centre is closed for works, ten works from the museum's collections will be the subject of texts written by various writers.
+In April 2025, the collection opens with Grand intérieur rouge by Dany Laferrière, a tribute to the work of the French artist Henri Matisse, and Jimmy Freeman by Joy Majdalani, an essay on the famous Robert Mapplethorpe photograph.